+s(Time,by=IsCVC.T3.HO) + s(Time,by=IsCVC.T3.PO) +

-s(T +
+s(Time,SpeakerTypeSensorAxis,bs=’fs’,m=1) +

-rho=0.97)
+s(Time,WordGroupSensorAxis,bs=’fs’,m=1), rho=0.97)

-The results of the model for the dialect words are shown in Tables 1 and 2.
-The explained variance of the model is equal to 89.1%, due mainly to the inclusion of the factor smooths per speaker and word.
-The parametric part of the model shown in Table 1 simply compares the posterior position of the T3 sensor to the height of the T3 sensor and the height and posterior position of the other sensors.
+The results of the model are shown in Tables 2 (parametric part: fixed effects) and 3 (smooth functions).
+The explained variance of the model is equal to about 90%, due mainly to the inclusion of the factor smooths per speaker and word.
+The first line of the parametric part of the model shown in Table 2 simply shows the reference sensor position (i.e. the intercept is equal to the posterior position of the T3 sensor).
+Furthermore, the next five lines compare the height of the T3 sensor and the height and posterior position of the other sensors to the posterior position of the T3 sensor (i.e. the intercept).
 While the comparison between height and posterior position is not informative as such, these comparisons are required as the model includes both dimensions simultaneously.
-Nevertheless, these results show
+Nevertheless, these results show that the normalized posterior positions (with respect to the non-speech resting position) do not differ significantly, whereas the normalized height of the sensors is generally lower than the posterior position.

 Lines 7 to 12 of Table 2 are more informative, however.
 These compare the (constant) posterior position and height difference between the two groups.
 Clearly, the group differences with respect to the posterior positions of the three sensors are all significant (p < 0.05).
 The positive estimates indicate that the speakers from Ter Apel have a more posterior tongue position than those from Ubbergen.
 There were no significant height differences between the two groups.
-As the and TA fixed-effect factors did not reach significance, this indicates that the pattern is general and holds both for the dialect and the standard Dutch pronunciations.
+As the IsCVC and IsTACVC fixed-effect factors did not reach significance, this indicates that the pattern is general and holds both for the dialect and the standard Dutch pronunciations.